nazarrd/nazarrd/README.md

 - 🧑‍💻 I'm open to collaborating on great ideas
 - 📣 I'm native Indonesian and quite fluent in English
 - 🧛 Dark theme fanatic
-- ⚡ Fun fact: I have a pet cat named Jimbon 🐱
-- 💭 Don't say you can't before you try, always give it your all

 ### Skills